HugoTex98/Breast-Cancer-Prediction/README.md

 6. **Testing and Validation**:
    - Implement unit tests and continuous integration (CI) pipelines to ensure code quality and detect potential issues before deployment (maybe ML Flow for model monitoring).

+7. **AutoML**
+   - Maybe implement some AutoML like PyCaret to speed up modelling.